bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/assumeutxo.md

 ---
-title: "AssumeUTXO"
+title: AssumeUTXO
 transcript_by: varmur via review.btctranscripts.com
 media: https://www.youtube.com/watch?v=knBHvzKsIOY
-tags: ["assumeutxo", "bitcoin-core"]
+tags:
+  - assumeutxo
+  - bitcoin-core
-speakers: ["James O'Beirne"]
+speakers:
-categories: ["podcast"]
+  - James O'Beirne
 date: 2020-02-13
 episode: 4
-summary: "Next in the studio, we caught James O'Beirne, who until recently was a co-worker of ours at Chaincode.
-We talked to James about his experience at the Chaincode residency, his most recent project AssumeUTXO and how he champions and effects change in Bitcoin Core."
+summary: Next in the studio, we caught James O'Beirne, who until recently was a co-worker of ours at Chaincode.
+We talked to James about his experience at the Chaincode residency, his most recent project AssumeUTXO and how he champions and effects change in Bitcoin Core.
 ---
 James O'Beirne: 00:00:00